cym13/cym13.github.io/source/mental_calculations.rst

 nearly as hard as it seems using a few tricks and methods.

 We're not talking about precise results here.
-When dealing with real numbers we rarely need more than a few digits of precisions.
+When dealing with real numbers we rarely need more than a few digits of precision.
 What we're talking about is efficient yet educated estimates that lands within 10% of the actual result.
 That's enough to take a decision or identify a risk.
 It's all in the spirit of `Fermi estimates <http://lesswrong.com/lw/h5e/fermi_estimates/>`_.